mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/examples/ChainedPanels/README.md

 #define NUM_COLS 2 // Number of INDIVIDUAL PANELS per ROW
 ```

-3. In your arduino sketch, use the 'VirtualMatrixPanel' class instance (virtualDisp) to draw to the display (i.e. drawPixel), instead of the underling MatrixPanel_I2S_DMA class instance (dma_display).
+3. In your Arduino sketch, use the 'VirtualMatrixPanel' class instance (virtualDisp) to draw to the display (i.e. drawPixel), instead of the underling MatrixPanel_I2S_DMA class instance (dma_display).

 #### Thanks to ####